alonitac/DevSecOpsBIU12/bash/03_the-PATH.md

   `chmod u+x myscriot` or `chmod 555 myscript`.
   Then you may execute it by `./myscript`.

-- Or you can add you script to a directory in the PATH as invoke it as a "regular" command
+- Or you can add your script to a directory in the PATH and invoke it as a "regular" command.

-### Bash execution in terms of processes

-When a program is executed, a **new process** is created because Bash makes an exact copy of itself. **This child process has the same environment as its parent**, only the process ID number is different.
-This procedure is called *forking*